EcoByteBasher/CrosswordAssistant/README.md

 ## Workflow

 1. Maintain a plain `dictionary.txt` file containing one word per line.
-   Words should be alphabetic, and between 3 and 15 characters.
+   Words should be alphabetic, and no longer than 15 characters.

 2. Generate `dictionarymap.js` for **Anagram Mode**:
    ```bash